 Charging system cable from the alternator to the battery: Voltage readings are taken between the alternator charging post and the battery positive terminal with the engine at 1500 rpms.
 All the accessories are turned on, meaning headlights, windshield wipers, heater blower, and air conditioner.
 Alternatively, the load tester can be attached to the battery and set to 30-40 Amps, imitating the accessories.
 The voltage loss across the charging system cable should not exceed .5 Volts.

-Alternator test: At idle, the alternator should have 13.8 to 14.2 Volts minimum output.
-At 1500 rpms with all the accessories turned on or a load tester at 30 Amps, the voltage should not fall below 13.8 Volts.
+Alternator test: At idle, the alternator should have 13.8 Volts minimum output, hopefully closer to 14.2 Volts.
+At 1500 rpms with all the accessories turned on or a load tester at 30-40 Amps, the voltage should not fall below 13.8 Volts.
 Also at 1500 rpms, and with the load tester applying enough load to lower the output voltage down to 12.0 Volts, the alternator output must be within 10% of the stated output, which is usually 90 or 120 Amps.

 Parasitic draw test: We prefer to use a clamp-on amperage probe, but sometimes connect an inline amp meter.
 Once the vehicle has been shut off, and locked up, we have to wait for the sleep cycle of the alarm and/or convenience systems to finish.
 Then the amperage draw should be between 16 to 40 milliamps, depending on the vehicle.
 The sleep cycle can take up to 20 minutes, depending on the vehicle.
 We allow 1/2 hour to be certain.
 If the parasitic draw exceeds those specifications, then further testing is required to determine the cause.